baxance/reading-notes/Read01_Markdown.md

 ### Or how I learned to stop worrying and love flavor text

 **Markdown** is a *lightweight* language used for simple webpage formatting on [GitHub](http://github.com).
-Markdown files have the extension ".markdown" or more succinctly ".md" which I can only assume stands for "MarkDown"
+Markdown files have the extension ".markdown" or more succinctly ".md" which I can only assume also stands for "MarkDown"

 You don't have to only use Markdown for changes in text, you can create lists as well